openstack/designate/doc/source/cli/designate-manage.rst

   show this help message and exit

 ``--revision REVISION``
-  The version that the designate pool manager cache database should be synced to.
+  The version that the designate powerdns database should be synced to.
   (Defaults to latest version)

 .. _designate_manage_powerdns_version: